Keep A Tight Budget By Tracking Your Irregular Expenses

 That’s no big deal as long as we saved for what we projected from the start.

-So if our CAA is due every October and we save $11.11 a month for 9 months we like to be one month ahead but you can do it for 10 months so you have the money for the month it is due) but find out in June that the cost increased to $120 we increase our irregular expenses to $17.78 for the remaining 3 months.
+So if our CAA is due every October and we save $11.11 a month for nine months, we like to be one month ahead.
+Still, you can do it for ten months, so you have the money for the month it is due) but find out in June that the cost increased to $120.
+We grow our irregular expenses to $17.78 for the remaining three months.

-From January to June we have saved for 6 months a total of $66.66 of the $99 but now it’s $120 we need to save for.
+From January to June, we have saved for six months a total of $66.66 of the $99, but now it’s $120 we need to keep for.

 Jan $11.11 Feb $11.11 March $11.11 April $11.11 May $11.11 June $11.11 July $17.78 Aug $17.78 Sept $17.78 Oct $120 DUE